Jack-Fryer/killercoda-cronofy-calendar-api-tutorial/scenarios/cronofy-calendar/step-1.md

-# 🔐 Step 1: Create a Cronofy Developer App
+# 🔐 Create a Cronofy Developer App

 We first need to connect to the Cronofy API using your client credentials.